Camper van hire... Australia is made for travel by campervan! This is especially true for the Kimberley.

 What campervan you should hire depends on the trip you have in mind.
 But regardless of that it certainly pays to start looking around early.

-And it pays to book early if you need a campervan during the main tourist season (May - September).
+It pays to book early if you need a campervan during the main tourist season (June - August).
 When I say early I mean months ahead.
-Campervan hire in Australia is the most popular way to travel, and unless you get in early you might in the end have to grab whatever you can get...
+Campervan hire is the most popular way to travel, and unless you get in early you might in the end have to grab whatever you can get.